Essenceia/essenceia.github.io/content/projects/Ethernet_Switch_ASIC/index.md

 caption="RMII Specification, AC Characteristics"
 >}}
 So note to self for future versions: I should set this to 2.0ns to guarantee that the ASIC would work with other RMII chips.

-Apart from that, the LAN8720 is widely available, easy to get dev boards for, well documented, and at 103 cents a piece, worth every penny.
+Apart from that, the LAN8720A  is widely available, easy to get dev boards for, well documented, and at 103 cents a piece, worth every penny.
 {{< figure
 src="kawaii.webp"
-caption="[The official microchip LAN8720 developpement daughterboard](https://www.microchip.com/en-us/development-tool/ac320004-3#Overview) not only came with a real paper datasheet but it was the most precious tiny datasheet I have seen in a long time."
+caption="[The official Microchip LAN8720A  developpement daughterboard](https://www.Microchip.com/en-us/development-tool/ac320004-3#Overview) not only came with a real paper datasheet but it was the most precious tiny datasheet I have ever seen."
 >}}

 #### ASIC pinout